13 Ways Dermatologists Change Up Their Skin Care for Spring and Summer

 They freshen up from the heat with mists

 Throughout the day we collect and spread bacteria all over our face, but even more so in the warmer and hotter months when sweat traps that bacteria and we’re more prone to wiping it off with unwashed hands.
 “I like facial mists with hypochlorous acid because it has been known to fight bacteria and help cleanse the skin,” says Dr. Engelman.
 “As an antimicrobial and antiviral, hypochlorous acid also stimulates healing by signaling oxygenation and epithelial knitting, while working to decrease scarring.”
+Check out these 8 face mist sprays that can help hydrate your skin.

 They use sunflower seed oil to soothe eczema